qemu/qemu/docs/system/confidential-guest-support.rst

 To run a confidential guest you need to add two command line parameters:

-1. Use "-object" to create a "confidential guest support" object.
+1. Use ``-object`` to create a "confidential guest support" object.
 The type and parameters will vary with the specific mechanism to be used
-2. Set the "confidential-guest-support" machine parameter to the ID of the object from (1).
+2. Set the ``confidential-guest-support`` machine parameter to the ID of the object from (1).

 Example (for AMD SEV)::